lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - addictive behavior
 - lessons from religious extremism
 - 'the madness of crowds'
-- John Adams: "The Tyranny of 'The Many'" (vs. the tyranny of the few)
+- John Adams: "The Tyranny of 'The Many'" (vs. the tyranny of the few) "it was all madness" (letters, ~1813)

 Revisiting Thomas Hobbes:
 -

 Revisiting Edmond Burke:
--

 ## 80-20 Rule in Representation: How modeling society as being entirely of working voters is a rapid way to cover 20% of the work to be done.
 How 'one person one vote' is a dangerous oversimplification of many issues including montesquieu' checks and balances and Hobbes et al's tradeoff balance agreements.
 (2024.07.14)
 - meritocratic hierarchies